Now that you have created and configured your new account, you are ready to e-file!

 Review & Submit

-2. If your firm uses any sort of Client Matter No, enter it here.
-If you want an unofficial copy of the filing to go to anyone associated with the case, like a client, enter their email(s) here.
-Note: this is different from a service contact, and it, along with the client matter number, are for your internal purposes only.
+3. Courtesy Email Notice – If you want an unofficial copy of the filing’s submission to go to anyone associated with the case, like a client, enter their email(s) here.
+Note: this is different from a service contact, and the recipient will NOT receive a conformed, file-stamped copy once the filing is accepted.

-4. Review your entire filing for accuracy, Then check the box to acknowledge you have verified your filing information.
+5. Verification Check Box – Review your entire filing for accuracy, Then check the box to acknowledge you have verified your filing information.

 Submit Your Filing